tshepang/blog-movies/content/movies/Gravity (2013).rst

-Very well-made, with good attention to detail, and a unique story-line;
+Very well-made, with good attention to detail, and a unique story-line.
-The suspense is too much for my liking; I enjoyed performance of George Clooney much.
+The suspense is too much for my liking.
+I enjoyed performance of George Clooney much.